© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Stitching threads are used in almost all automotive interiors.
 They are frequently used to attach flexible sheet materials such as leather, synthetic coated fabrics (commonly called ‘vinyls’) or textiles, using sewn seams to create three-dimensional shapes and coverings such as upholstery.
 Threads may also be used in a wide range of other interior applications, such as dashboard console coverings, convertible soft top head liners, steering wheel coverings, seat belts, air bags and gear shift covers.
 Occasionally, they may also be used to create exterior components such as spare wheel covers, which might be externally mounted on a vehicle.
 Threads are normally used in functional applications on multi-directional seams, but may also be used to create decorative embroidery.

 Automotive threads need to withstand the demands of the manufacturing process in which they are used, perform well in use and survive the lifetime of the vehicle.
-The lifetime of a domestic vehicle is considered to be typically 8-15 years, and a commercial vehicle may be expected to last even longer than this.
+The lifetime of a domestic vehicle is considered to be typically 8 to 15 years, and a commercial vehicle may be expected to last even longer than this.
 Threads need to have sufficient strength and abrasion resistance to survive the rigorous production process, which involves being passed through the stitching machine’s guides, the needle and the materials that are being sewn – and all at potentially high speeds and temperatures.

 The performance of the finished seam will depend on a range of factors, including the choice of thread used, the needle, the seam allowance, the stitch density and type of seam.
 It is important that the correct size of thread is chosen, to match the leather, synthetic or textile being sewn.
 Needles play an important part in determining both the appearance and the performance of the finished seam, and they are available in a range of sizes and shapes for different applications.
 Rounded-ended needles are used to sew textile materials, where the rounded needle tip pushes aside the textile yarns without cutting them.
 This is in contrast to the process of stitching leather, which requires a needle with a cutting action to break through the material.
 Hence, a triangular or wedge-shaped needle may be used.